Coder1010ayush/algorithms/README.md

 Bloom Filter

 Challenge: A space-efficient probabilistic data structure for set membership, requiring careful handling of false positives and hashing.

-# Dynamic Programming on Bitmasks
-Challenge: Useful in subset problems and combinatorics, requiring efficient handling of bitwise operations for state representation.
-Disjoint Set Union (Union-Find) with Path Compression

-Challenge: Efficiently manages dynamic connectivity in graph components, complex with optimizations like path compression and union by rank.
-Ant Colony Optimization

-Challenge: A metaheuristic for solving combinatorial optimization problems, complex due to simulation of pheromone trails and ant behavior.

 -------------------------------------------------------------------
 1. Red-Black Tree